One of the most frequent pain points for qualitative researchers?

 1. You have complete control over the data: Some researchers believe that you need to fully immerse yourself in the data for real inspiration and insights.
 Manual research analysis is perfect for that.
 By reading and organizing all the data segments yourself, you understand the contours of the research better, as well as your users.

-2. It’s easy to learn and execute: You don’t have to spend time figuring out a fancy new tool.
+2. It’s easy to learn and execute: You don’t have to spend time figuring out a fancy new AI tool for qualitative analysis.
 All the labeling and notes can be conquered with Post-its, paper or a simple whiteboard tool.

 3. You can make it collaborative: On a whiteboard or Miro board, you can bring in teammates or clients to analyze data for you—discussing each data point and labeling or grouping it based on consensus.
 This allows you to get buy-in from stakeholders and take their perspective into account when discovering insights.